 - 2. These regulations apply to all undergraduate programmes of study unless an exception is specifically highlighted.
 Further information will be available to students in handbooks, the University website and the virtual learning environment, but in all cases these regulations take precedence. - 3.
-Any cases for waiver or exception from these regulations will be considered by Senate, which may delegate authority to the Vice-Principal (Academic).
+Any cases for waiver or exception from these regulations will be considered by Senate, which may delegate authority to the Deputy Principal.

-Admission and registration
+Admission, registration and engagement

 - 4. Students who are admitted to the University must complete registration prior to the start of term 1.
-Students are not entitled to attend classes until registration has been completed, and in all cases students must have completed registration and started attending classes no later than the end of week 2 of term. - 5.
-Students must register at the start of each subsequent academic year of their programme, unless suspension of studies for the full academic year has been approved in advance. - 6.
-The University reserves the right to withdraw the registration of students who have failed to disclose relevant information, or who have presented misleading or false information, in applying for a programme of study.
+Students are not entitled to attend classes until registration has been completed, and in all cases students must have completed registration and started attending classes no later than the end of week 2 of term.
+Changes of degree programme are not normally permitted later than the end of week 2, term 1 of the academic year. - 5.
+Students must register at the start of each subsequent academic year of their programme, unless suspension of studies for the full academic year has been approved in advance.
+The University expects students to engage with all (on campus and/or online) lectures, seminars, tutorials and laboratory practicals; and access and engage with available learning resources on the University Virtual Learning Environment and library.
+If a student is unable to attend, they should inform the relevant module deliverer or School Academic Advisor. - 6.
+The University reserves the right to withdraw the registration of students who have failed to disclose relevant information; or who have presented misleading or false information, in applying for a programme of study; or those who do not sufficiently engage with their studies through attendance at timetabled classes and/or learning materials on the University Virtual Learning Environment for a period of 15 working days or more.
 The University also reserves the right to decline or withdraw the registration of students who do not hold the appropriate immigration status, or who fail to comply with the conditions of their visa.